 Despite the STC's dominance, Aden local authorities are also struggling to finance their operations.
 Central government financing of local authorities effectively stopped in 2015.
-An ad hoc agreement was reached between the STC and the IRG, whereby local authorities would take 20 per cent of the value of local projects implemented by international organizations.
+An ad hoc agreement was reached between the STC and the IRG, whereby certain local authorities would retain 20 per cent of central revenues collected locally (e.g. oil, taxes, customs).
 In 2022, the governor of Aden created the Centre for Developing Financial Resources.
 Designed to increase local revenues, it brought 53 collecting offices into a single system, and has increased collected revenues from YER 2 billion to YER 15 billion between 2022 and 2024.
-However, revenue from qat taxation is a mere YER 6 million daily, a very low amount given the amount of qat consumed.
-Most tax income likely goes directly to the STC (Basalma 2024).
+However, given that revenue from qat taxation is YER 6 million a day, the amount raised by that centre is less impressive.
+Most tax income likely goes directly to the STC.